 AT 86, DAVID AMRAM IS AS BUSY AS HE’S EVERY BEEN.
-Since the Milken Archive recorded works of his in late 1990s, he has maintained an active performing schedule and continued to compose.
+Since the Milken Archive recorded several of his works in the late 1990s, Amram has maintained an active performing schedule and continued to compose.
 2016 has witnessed a plethora of concerts and celebrations acknowledging his accomplishments; among them a box-set release of his film scores and being named composer-in-residence of the New York Chamber Music Festival.
 The last accolade was accompanied by a commission to compose a new work: Three Lost Loves for violin, saxophone and piano.
 Based on stories by authors Willa Cather, Zora Neale Hurston and Jack Kerouac, the work received its premiere on October 2nd.

 Amram has also been selected to receive the Creativity Award from Moment Magazine, an award that acknowledges achievement in the arts and impact on Jewish culture.
 He will receive the award at a special event held in Washington D.C. on December 18th.